Mold Removal in Du Bois, PA Pennsylvania 15801

 • Women who are pregnant

-5. Recently Flood Event.
-The spores need water to grow which is why an earlier leak, flood, or sewer back-up may have caused the appropriate water activity to support mold growth.
+5. Recent Flood Event.
+The spores require water to grow which is why a recent leak, flood, or sewer back-up could have triggered the appropriate water activity needed in order to support mold growth.

-If you observe any of these symptoms, call now for a comprehensive mold inspection.
+If you spot any of these symptoms, call now for a comprehensive mold inspection.
 Certified and comprehensive testing will be available.
-If there's a problem, professionals can find the issue and fix it.
+If you have a problem, professionals can find the issue and repair it.

 Superior Mold Removal